 The Mars Effect in Retrospect

 The so-called Mars effect has haunted science for forty years now, but there’s a light at the end of the tunnel.
-It may have been an illusion after all.
+It most likely has been an illusion after all.

 Gauquelin had more such hypotheses.
 They all involved sectors 1 and 4 and various combinations of planets and professions (note A).
 If these findings could be reliably reproduced, then they might herald a major overhaul of science, even though they were devoid of any practical importance whatsoever.
-These planetary hypotheses are unrelated to the very real phenomenon that the birth days of proficient sports people tend to be distributed very nonuniformly across the seasons (Dudink 1994).
-Indeed, Mars rise can occur any time of the day, independent of season.
+These planetary hypotheses are unrelated to the very real phenomenon that the birth dates of proficient sports people tend to be distributed very nonuniformly across the seasons (Dudink 1994).
+Indeed, the rise of Mars can occur any time of the day, independent of season.

 German astrologer Peter Niehenke (1994) has called these planetary effects invaluable scientific facts, quoting the German psychologist Suitbert Ertel, who stated that Gauquelin’s findings are just like any other empirico-theoretical scientific structure that has been proved true in history.
 The British psychologist Hans Jürgen Eysenck thought that Gauquelin’s results are the only reason not to reject astrology completely (Gauquelin 1988).
 Astrologer Robert Hand has stated that the Gauquelin findings are ‘one of the strongest threats to mechanist-materialism in existence’ (Mann 1987), and A. Mather is on record with, ‘It is probably not putting it too strongly to say that everything hangs on it’ (Mather 1979).